nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `find Dinner`<br>
   Returns `Dinner on 10/10/16 at 1900hrs (Date)`
 * `find 2010`<br>
-  Returns Any task having description `2010`.
+  Returns any task having description `2010`.

 #### Deleting a task : `delete`
 Deletes the specified task from the To Do List.
 Irreversible.<br>